ThePalaceProject/circulation-load-test/README.md

 run.
 For the CM, a list of users (along with their passwords) must also be specified.
 One user must be declared as _primary_, as some tests will use this user as the default user for various reasons.

+The configuration file also contains a list of library identifiers that must exist on the target CM.
+These are used by tests that want to try making requests to random libraries.

 ```json
 {
   "registry": {